Pyotr Bagration

-Bagration, a member of the Bagrationi dynasty, was born in Tbilisi.
+Bagration, a member of the Bagrationi dynasty, was born in Kizlyar.
 His father, Ivan (Ivane), served as an officer in the Imperial Russian Army, in which Bagration also enlisted in 1782.
-Pyotr Ivanovich Bagration began his military career serving in the Russo-Circassian War of 1763–1864 for a couple of years.
-Afterwards he participated in a war against the Ottomans and the capture of Ochakov in 1788.
-Later he helped suppress the Kościuszko Uprising of 1794 in Poland and capture Warsaw.
+Pyotr Ivanovich Bagration began his military career serving in the Russo-Circassian War of 1763–1864.
+He later participated in a war against the Ottomans and the capture of Ochakov in 1788.
+Later, he helped suppress the Kościuszko Uprising of 1794 in Poland and capture Warsaw.
 During Russia's Italian and Swiss campaigns of 1799 against the French, he served with distinction under Field Marshal Alexander Suvorov.

-In 1805 Russia joined the coalition against Napoleon.
+In 1805, Russia joined the coalition against Napoleon.
 After the collapse of the Austrians at Ulm in October 1805, Bagration won praise for his successful defense in the Battle of Schöngrabern (November 1805) that allowed Russian forces to withdraw and unite with the main Russian army of Mikhail Kutuzov.
-In December 1805 the combined Russo-Austrian army suffered defeat at the Battle of Austerlitz, where Bagration commanded the allied right wing against the French under Jean Lannes.
-Later he commanded Russian troops in the Finnish War (1808–1809) against Sweden and in another war against the Turks (1806–1812) on the Danube.
+In December 1805, the combined Russo-Austrian army suffered defeat at the Battle of Austerlitz, where Bagration commanded the allied right wing against the French under Jean Lannes.
+He commanded Russian troops in the Finnish War (1808–1809) against Sweden and in another war against the Turks (1806–1812) on the Danube.